 Thomas S. Rankin

-Professor of the Practice in the Department of Art, Art History & Visual Studies
+Professor of the Practice of Art, Art History & Visual Studies

 M.F.A., Georgia State University 1987

 M.A., University of North Carolina at Chapel Hill 1983

 B.A., Tufts University 1980

 A photographer, filmmaker, and folklorist, Tom Rankin has been documenting and interpreting American culture for nearly twenty years.
 His books include Sacred Space: Photographs from the Mississippi Delta (1993), which received the Mississippi Institute of Arts and Letters Award for Photography, 'Deaf Maggie Lee Sayre': Photographs of a River Life(1995), Faulkner's World: The Photographs of Martin J. Dain (1997), and Local Heroes Changing America: Indivisible (2000).